 Examples of this?
 The first was the dishwashing sequence.
 I’ve seen a few people do similar shots to this and I don’t mean to say it feels gimmicky (to immerse the camera in the sink) but it never felt necessary.
 A good example of a video with these kinds of shots would be this –

 Josh Yeo’s video was made to show the possibilities of what you can do with such a small camera and I think, despite possibly implying otherwise, it’s great.
-He was doing shot after shot to demonstrate the possibilities which is the purpose of his video, whereas Nian is short narrative film that incorporates some innovated camera moves/placements to tell its story (both are good, just trying to be clear here).
+He does shot after shot demonstrating the possibilities which is the purpose of his video, whereas Nian is short narrative film that incorporates some innovated camera moves/placements to tell its story (both are good, just trying to be clear here).

 The second example would be when Ah Ting and The Nian are rolling down the hill together.
 At first the rotating camera pulled me completely out of the story but then her face pulled me back in and I felt her joy as she tumbled with her friend.
 It’s a pretty special moment and seeing the behind the scenes video of how they achieved this shot is fantastic and helpful.